Skip to content

 Note that the target component may have a resolution of more than 1 VAr.
 E.g., an inverter may have a resolution of 88 VAr.
 In such cases, the magnitude of power will be floored to the nearest multiple of the resolution.

-Start: grpc.UnaryUnaryMultiCallable[frequenz.api.microgrid.microgrid_pb2.ComponentIdParam, google.protobuf.empty_pb2.Empty] = channel.unary_unary('/frequenz.api.microgrid.Microgrid/Start', request_serializer=frequenz_dot_api_dot_microgrid_dot_microgrid__pb2.ComponentIdParam.SerializeToString, response_deserializer=google_dot_protobuf_dot_empty__pb2.Empty.FromString) instance-attribute ¤
+Start: grpc.UnaryUnaryMultiCallable[frequenz.api.microgrid.microgrid_pb2.ComponentIdParam, google.protobuf.empty_pb2.Empty] = channel.unary_unary('/frequenz.api.microgrid.Microgrid/Start', request_serializer=frequenz_dot_api_dot_microgrid_dot_microgrid__pb2.ComponentIdParam.SerializeToString, response_deserializer=google_dot_protobuf_dot_empty__pb2.Empty.FromString, _registered_method=True) instance-attribute ¤

 Starts the component, and brings it into a state where it is immediately operational.